highcharts/connectors-morningstar/docs/connectors/morningstar/hypo-performance.md

 the portfolios specified in the request body.
 For standard performance, see the Performance Connector.

-## How to use HypoPerformance Connector
+## How to use Hypothetical Performance Connector

 You can use the `HypoPerformanceConnector` to fetch return and hypothetical performances for multiple portfolios and benchmarks.
 The returned data depends